 In the village of Pravia we can see up close a reproduction of 400 kilos of weight of an old salmon fishing machine.
 Although now strictly prohibited, at the time it was raging on the banks of Narcea.
 The armatroste in question, designed by the Frenchman Martín Duhart in 1865, is a giant mechanism that consists of several blades and that in its moment it took out the salmon in mass of the water.

 With a salmon past of such magnitude, it is not surprising that the fishing of this species continues to be an annual event in the Principality.
 The expectation is huge throughout the season, especially when the starting gun is given.
 In the month of March begins the hunt and capture of the popular Campanu, the first salmon of the year.
-Throughout the campaign, the passage of time is recorded in pieces and exploits, raffles, fishing preserves, baits employed ... good and bad paw.
+Throughout the campaign, the passage of time is recorded in pieces and feats, raffles, fishing grounds, baits used ... good and bad leg.

 The season ends in the middle or end of July.
 Generally, the salmon fishing authorization is limited to the main river beds: Eo, Porcía, Navia, Narcea, Nalón, Sella, Cares, Deva and the Esva.